← Back to 史記

 使

 Liu Ji, a person from Bo, submitted a method for sacrificing to Tai Yi and said, 'Among the heaven gods, the honored one is Tai Yi, and Tai Yi's assistants are called the five emperors.
 In ancient times, the Son of Heaven sacrificed to Tai Yi at the southeast suburbs in spring and autumn, used a great sacrificial animal, for seven days, and made an altar that opened eight communicating ghost roads.'
 Therefore, the Son of Heaven ordered the Grand Officiant to establish its sacrifice at the southeast suburbs of Chang'an and constantly offer sacrifice like Ji's method.
 Afterward, someone submitted a memorial and said, 'In ancient times, the Son of Heaven once every three years used a great sacrificial animal to sacrifice to the three-one gods: heaven one, earth one, and Tai Yi.'
 The Son of Heaven permitted it and ordered the Grand Officiant to supervise and sacrifice to them on the Ji Tai Yi altar, like its method.
 Afterward, a person again submitted a memorial and said, 'In ancient times, the Son of Heaven constantly in spring performed solution sacrifices.
-When sacrificing to the Yellow Emperor, he used one owl and a broken mirror; for the dark sheep, he used a sheep sacrifice; for the horse journey, he used one green stallion; for Tai Yi and Ze Shan Jun earth long, he used an ox; for Wu Yi Jun, he used dried fish; for the yin yang messengers, he used one ox.'
-He ordered the sacrifice officials to supervise them like its method and to sacrifice beside the Ji Tai Yi altar.
+When sacrificing to the Yellow Emperor, he used one owl and a broken mirror; For the dark sheep, he used a sheep sacrifice; For the horse journey, he used one green stallion; For Tai Yi and Ze Shan Jun, the earth elder, he used an ox; For Wu Yi Jun, he used dried fish; For the yin-yang messengers, he used one ox.'
+He ordered the sacrificial officials to oversee them according to that method and to sacrifice beside the Ji Tai Yi altar.

 61